EdD in Higher Education and Social Change

 Program Outcomes: Mission and Context

-Program goals are guided by several important considerations:
+Program learning outcomes are guided by several important considerations:

-1. WISR’s EdD in Higher Education and Social Change program outcomes and evaluation is guided by WISR’s institutional vision to be a “hub for community-based, social-action organizations and leaders that use higher learning and adult education to bring innovative theory into action for positive social change.”
+WISR’s EdD in Higher Education and Social Change curriculum, including program outcomes and evaluation is guided by WISR’s institutional vision to be a “hub for community-based, social- action organizations and leaders that use higher learning and adult education to bring innovative theory into action for positive social change.”

 A: EdD Program-Specific Learning Outcomes